UMD-CDCL/wearable-biosensors-ros2/README.md

 [Polar h10](https://www.youtube.com/watch?v=vw0WV-PWtcw)

-For building the docker container
+For building the docker container:

 After cloning the repo,navigate to the cdcl:humble-jammy-biosensors folder and run the build.sh script
 ```bash
 ./build.sh